notion/chef-prometheus-platform/README.md

 This recipe also generate jmx exporter related config to deploy on prometheus server.

+### aerospike_exporter

+Install and start prometheus aerospike_exporter on node if node has been defined as a target in prometheus server (see .kitchen.yml for example).

+This recipe also generate aerospike exporter related config to deploy on prometheus server.

+### mysqld_exporter

+Install and start prometheus jmx_exporter on node if node has been defined as a target in prometheus server (see .kitchen.yml for example).

+This recipe also generate mysqld exporter related config to deploy on prometheus server.

+### zookeeper_exporter

+Install and start prometheus zookeeper_exporter on node if node has been defined as atarget in prometheus server (see .kitchen.yml for example).

+This recipe also generate zookeeper exporter related config to deploy on prometheus server.

+### statsd_exporter

+Install and start prometheus statsd_exporter on node if node has been defined as a target in prometheus server (see .kitchen.yml for example).

+This recipe also generate statsd exporter related config to deploy on prometheus server.

 ### grafana

 Install and start grafana on the host defined in the following attribute: